TobiasNickel/tmysqlpromisedao/README.md

     // fetch methods query the related data from an other table.
     // they will attach the result to the given objects create plane objects if only ids have been provided
     // as a third parameter it provides the original result list. (as flatt array)
-    fetchScreen: function(obj){/*logic to fetch screen objects and attatch them to the given userObjects*/},
+    fetchProfilePicures: function(obj){/*logic to fetch screen objects and attatch them to the given userObjects*/},
     fetchAvatar: function(obj){/* load image from ImageTable and attatch it to the user */}

     // delete objects based on the key